ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vaultdeposit.md

 A depositor cannot deposit assets into the vault if:

 - The asset is frozen for the depositor.
-- The trust line or the `MPToken` between the `pseudo-account` and the issuer of the vault asset is frozen or locked.
+- The trust line or the `MPToken` between the pseudo-account and the issuer of the vault asset is frozen or locked.
 - The vault is private and the depositor's credentials have expired.
 {% /admonition %}

-If successful, the transaction moves the assets from the depositor's account to the vault's `pseudo-account`, issues the corresponding vault shares, and updates the vault’s balance.
+If successful, the transaction moves the assets from the depositor's account to the vault's pseudo-account, issues the corresponding vault shares, and updates the vault’s balance.

 _(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_